The North Somerset Local Plan will guide housing, business investment, transport and infrastructure in the district until 2038.

 We need a Local Plan that will support a low-carbon, sustainable recovery from the COVID-19 crisis and to address the climate and nature emergency.

-At the end of April 2020, North Somerset Council agreed an approach to consult in two stages.
-The first stage will communicate the issues faced by the district and seek views on them and then, following consideration of the responses received, we will consult separately on the options for potential spatial strategies for future development.
+In April 2020, North Somerset Council agreed an approach to consult on the Local Plan in two stages.
+The first “Challenges” stage (22nd July – 2nd September 2020) communicated the issues faced by the district and sought views on them from the public.
+The responses received helped inform the second consultation phase (2nd November to 14th December 2020) which focused on the “Choices” for potential spatial strategies for future development.

 Central Government has imposed a target on North Somerset of building an extra 15,500 houses in the period 2023-28 over and above the currently estimated commitments of 5,035 houses – so 20,535 houses in total.

 This would mean building 1,369 houses every year for 15 years.
 For context, North Somerset has only achieved that number of completions once before in the last forty years (in 2007/8).
-We average 803 housing completions per year.
+We average just over 800 housing completions per year.

 We also have major constraints on development in North Somerset – 40 per cent of land being Green Belt and substantial parts of the district being on the flood plain.